manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/06-conclusion.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scenes in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scenes/conclusion
+slug: /tutorials/monogame-3-8/scenes/conclusion
 ---

+# Conclusion
 In this tutorial, we discussed what the idea of a game **Scene** is and, defined a foundation for one, then created the code for it.
 We then created two test scenes that we could use to demonstrate the idea.

 We also discussed an important topic of content management between scenes and how we can use separate `ContentManager` instances to store global assets and scene specific assets.